AndrewRedican/react-json-editor-ajrm/README.md

 ## Latest Release Notes [v2.4.3] - May 29, 2018
 1. Fixed issue where content pasted into component would not recognize linebreak properly.
 2. Fixed issue where strings such as `'true'` or `"null"` would be misidentified as actual primitive values `true` and `null`.
+3. OnKeyPress arrows will now also delay component re-rendering.

 ## Features